pfroud/ucsc-class-info-bot/README.md

 That means if I'm looking for course number 1, I won't find it because I only look in `<strong>` tags.
 So, that's another [stupid special case](https://github.com/pfroud/ucsc-class-info-bot/blob/183e434a0a4f2894f4e52b12300185a1c1ba2e81/build_database.py#L323).

+The latest [special cases](#link_to_github_code) arise from inconsistent naming.
+The Registrar's page for the [Ecology and Evolutionary Biology](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/eeb.html) department is on `eeb.html`, but, but the [class search](https://pisa.ucsc.edu/class_search/) reveals that the courses use the dapertment code `BIOE`.
+Similarly, the  Registrar listing for  the [Molecular, Cell, and Developmental Biology](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/mcdb.html) department is on `mcdb.html` but the courses use the department code `BIOL`.

 ##Finding course mentions

 In the file `find_mentions.py`, the function [`find_mentions()`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/find_mentions.py#L158-L185) gets new posts from /r/UCSC then calls [`_get_mentions_in_submission()`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/find_mentions.py#L26-L57) on each post.